spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 #### Results

-Now you can list the running applications again and see your applications in the list, as the following example shows:
+Now you can list the running applications again and see your applications in the list, as follows:

     $ cf apps                                                                                                                                                                                                                                         [1h] ✭
     Getting apps in org ORG / space SPACE as email@pivotal.io...